 Make it easier to get prequalified for a mortgage by knowing the process

 Of course, before you can meet with a lender, you’ll need to find a mortgage lender to work with.
 You can ask friends and family members in your area for recommendations, or you can search online for reputable mortgage lenders near you.
 Once you have found a mortgage lender to work with, you will need to provide them with some basic information involving your financial history.
-The mortgage lender will also run a credit report to see a more clear picture of your financial standing.
+The mortgage lender will also run a credit check to see a clearer picture of your financial standing.

 If the credit report and financial history are appropriate, the mortgage lender will then provide you with a prequalification letter.
 The prequalification letter will have the total amount that the lender is willing to loan you.